buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Special
 * **Duration**: 8 hours

 This spell shapes the dreams of a creature.
 Choose a creature known to you as the target of this spell.
 The target must be on the same plane of existence as you.
-Creatures that don't sleep can't be targeted by this spell.
+Creatures that don' \*\*t sleep can' \*\*t be targeted by this spell.
 You, or a willing creature you touch, enter a trance state, acting as a messenger.
-While in the trance, the messenger is aware of their surroundings, but can't take actions or move.
+While in the trance, the messenger is aware of their surroundings, but can' \*\*t take actions or move.

-For the duration of the spell, if the target is asleep, the messenger appears in the target's dreams and can converse with them as long as they remain asleep.
+For the duration of the spell, if the target is asleep, the messenger appears in the target' \*\*s dreams and can converse with them as long as they remain asleep.
 The messenger can also shape the environment of the dream, creating landscapes, objects, and other images.
 The messenger can emerge from the trance at any time, ending the effect of the spell early.
 The target recalls the dream perfectly upon waking.
 If the target is awake when you cast the spell, the messenger becomes aware of it and can either end the trance (and the spell) or wait for the target to fall asleep.
-At that point the messenger will appear in the target's dreams.
+At that point the messenger will appear in the target' \*\*s dreams.

 You can make the messenger appear monstrous and terrifying to the target.
 If you do, the messenger can deliver a message of no more than ten words and then the target must make a Will Saving Throw.
-On a failed save, echoes of the horrific monstrous form spawn a nightmare that lasts the duration of the target's sleep and prevents the target from gaining any benefit from that rest.
+On a failed save, echoes of the horrific monstrous form spawn a nightmare that lasts the duration of the target' \*\*s sleep and prevents the target from gaining any benefit from that rest.
 In addition, when the target wakes up, it takes 3d6 psychic damage.

-If you have a body part, lock of hair, clipping from a nail, or similar portion of the target's body, the target makes its Saving Throw with -1d6.
+If you have a body part, lock of hair, clipping from a nail, or similar portion of the target' \*\*s body, the target makes its Saving Throw with -1d6.

 ### Druidcraft